ybradley/Coffee-Sales-Dashboard/README.md

 Laberica dark roast sales went down from January to February of 2022.
 Robusta dark roast - from March to April of 2022.
-Excelsa dar roast - from February to march of 2022.
+Excelsa dark roast - from February to march of 2022.
 And there was no Arabica dark roast sales in 2022.

 -The combination of pivot tables and visualizations provides stakeholders with clear, actionable insights that can inform strategic decisions.